haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 	- Open the *Mean coordinate(s)* tool from the processing toolbox
 	- Select deaths_locations as the Input vector layer.
 	- Set the Weight field as Num_Cases.
-By setting the weight to be the number of cases, we are accounting for the fact that some addresses had multiple deaths when we calculated the average coor-dinates.
+By setting the weight to be the number of cases, we are accounting for the fact that some addresses had multiple deaths when we calculated the average coordinates.
-	- Click Browse to save the Output Shapefile as: Deaths_Spatial_Mean to the your project folder.
 	- Click OK to calculate the Mean Center and Close.
 What water pump is the spatial mean closest to?

 - Figure 7